regclient/regclient/docs/README.md

 `--logopt` currently accepts `json` to format all logs as json instead of text.
 This is useful for parsing in external tools like Elastic/Splunk.

+The `version` command will show details about the git commit and tag if available.

 ### Registry commands